When you buy with our links, we may earn a commission. See how we work with brands

 Product Evolution

-Since the Saatva Classic was first launched, there have been minimal changes made to the design.
+Since the Saatva Classic was first launched in 2010, there have been minimal changes made to the design.

-In 2016, Saatva made updates to the cover.
+In 2016, Saatva updated the cover.
 However, these were merely aesthetic changes.
 Design, materials, and overall functional performance have remained unchanged.

 Other Mattresses to Consider